johannesnormannjensen/firemono/tools/nx/README.md

 ### Options

 - `--name`: Name for the Firebase project in your Nx workspace (required)
-- `--initDir`: Path to directory where you ran `firebase init` (required)
+- `--initDirectory`: Path to directory where you ran `firebase init` (required)
-- `--directory`: Optional directory to nest the project under (optional)
+- `--directory`: Full path where the project should be created (e.g., 'apps/my-app')

 ### Generated Project Structure

 ```
 apps/
-  {directory}/
-    {name}/
+  my-app/
     firebase/
       ├── project.json          # Nx project configuration
       ├── firebase.json         # Your Firebase configuration
       ├── .firebaserc          # Firebase project settings
       ├── firestore.rules      # Firestore rules (if you chose Firestore)
       ├── firestore.indexes.json
       ├── functions/           # Functions source (if you chose Functions)
       ├── public/              # Hosting files (if you chose Hosting)
       └── ...                  # Other files from firebase init
 ```

 ### Auto-Generated Tags